The ALPA Hall of Past Presidents

 Captain David Behncke

-For the first 20 years of ALPA’s existence, David Behncke played an integral part in shaping the Association and giving the pilot greater authority.
+For ALPA’s first 20 years, David Behncke played an integral part in shaping the Association and giving the pilot greater authority.
 During his administration, the profession quickly evolved from the airmail pilot to a broader combination of air cargo and passenger pilots.
 Behncke was the driving force behind building the Association’s first headquarters, which was located in Chicago.
-Behncke recognized the power and influence of the federal government and used his relationship with important politicians to secure legislation that made the airline piloting profession more stable and promoted a safer work environment.
+Behncke recognized the power and influence of the federal government and used his relationship with influential politicians to secure legislation that made the airline piloting profession more stable and promoted a safer work environment.

 Previously an ALPA executive vice president, Clarence Sayen was ALPA's second president, serving the Association for 11 years.
 Under Sayen’s guidance, ALPA’s structure and authority became decentralized, and he encouraged broader member participation in Association decision-making.
 With the introduction of the jet airplane and the growth of international travel, Sayen focused much of his efforts on technological changes and issues like crew complement.
 He was instrumental in getting pilots involved in the development of jet design criteria and operating standards.